glasnt/talks/2017_04_SyPy/slides.md

  <img src="pictures/javascript-logo.png" />
 Note: But because we're in the web, we have to use JavaScript

-JavaScript one the great language war in the browser, defeating such foes as Flash and ActiveScript.
+JavaScript one the great language war in the browser, defeating such foes as Flash, Visual basic, JScript and ActiveScript.

+Luckily.
 ---
 <pre class="cli" style="font-size: 140%; margin-top: 0px; margin-left: -90px;"><code>function valid_username(un) {
 &nbsp;